12 Dates of Christmas

 12 Dates of Christmas is a television film starring Amy Smart and Mark-Paul Gosselaar.
 It premiered on ABC Family on December 11, 2011 in their 25 Days of Christmas programming block.
 It is directed by James Hayman.
-The movie depicts Smart as Kate, a woman insensitive to the feelings of others and who wants to return to a past relationship, and Gosselaar as Miles, a widower who hopes to find a new romantic partner.
+The film depicts Smart as Kate, a woman insensitive to the feelings of others and who wants to return to a past relationship, and Gosselaar as Miles, a widower who hopes to find a new romantic partner.
 After Kate blows off her blind date with Miles on Christmas Eve, she discovers she is stuck in a time-loop, giving her 12 chances to mature, improve her relationships with others, and find romance with Miles.